snystrom-github/deep-learning-challenge/README.md

 Output Interpretation

 1. Accuracy (0.7258): The model has an accuracy of 72.58% on the test set.
 This means that approximately 72.58% of the time, the model correctly predicted whether a charity application would be successful or not.
-This is a fairly decent start, but I would want to aim for higher accuracy if taking this project further.
+This is a fairly decent start, but it falls short of the 75% target predictive accuracy.

 2. Loss (0.5550): The loss value of 0.5550 (binary cross-entropy loss) indicates how well the model’s predictions align with the true labels.
 In binary classification, lower loss values represent better model performance, with a value closer to 0 indicating near-perfect predictions, but it suggests there is room for improvement.